 The use of information technology (IT) in healthcare is relatively new than in other sectors.
 It is easy to hypothesize that IT adoption will be followed with improved value, yet there is "productivity paradox" in which technology may not improve performance although it is still debatable.
-Angst et al. proposed the idea of integration of health information technology.
-In their paper, health information technology is defined as an information process that deals with storage, retrieval, sharing and use of healthcare data for communication and decision making.
+Angst, et al. proposed the idea of integration of health information technology.
+In their paper, health information technology is defined as an information process that deals with the storage, retrieval, sharing and use of healthcare data for communication and decision making.
 Medical technology will turn into information technology when stored data in isolated medical technology become accessible as an information and communication network.
-For example, images from CT scan will become integrated and interoperable within hospital [26].
+For example, images from computed tomography (CT) scan will become integrated and interoperable within hospitals [26].
 This idea supports our discussion about integrated healthcare that enhances value.
 Outcomes and cost data are essential in value-based health era.
-Patients will not need to perform rigorous and repeated diagnostic tests from one health care to another for getting accurate diagnosis, thus reducing cost and time.
-The IT through central electronic health record also allows physicians to meet consultants or more expert physicians when needed.
-Disease registries are as important as enabling electronic health records (EHR).
-Information technology with impementation of EHR would be an initial stepping stone to progress on integrated patient-focused care [3].
+Patients will not need to perform rigorous and repeated diagnostic tests from one healthcare to another for getting an accurate diagnosis, thus reducing cost and time.
+The IT through the central electronic health record (EHR) also allows physicians to meet consultants or more expert physicians when needed.
+Disease registries are as important as enabling EHRs.
+Information technology with implementation of EHR would be an initial stepping stone to progress on integrated patient-focused care [3].

-Despite the implementation of IT to integrate healthcare system and conduct the efficient healthcare, failure of healthcare delivery, especially in developing countries, still exists.
+Despite the implementation of IT to integrate healthcare systems and conduct efficient healthcare, failure of healthcare delivery, especially in developing countries, still exists.
 Systems-level improvement of healthcare delivery does not appear in settings with inequity.
 People living in resource-poor settings face many obstacles to achieve health including poor nutrition, limited transportation, and social norms.
-In such resource-poor settings, Kim et al. proposed a suitable framework to implement a value-based health system, namely: (1) care delivery value chain for medical conditions, (2) shared infrastructure, (3) align healthcare delivery with external context, and (4) designing a system to optimize equitable economic and community development.
-The idea of care delivery value chain begins with prevention as an initial step of cycle of care and ends with monitoring and managing patients' medical conditions.
+In such resource-poor settings, Kim, et al. proposed a suitable framework to implement a value-based health system, namely: (1) care delivery value chain for medical conditions, (2) shared infrastructure, (3) align healthcare delivery with external context, and (4) design a system to optimize equitable economic and community development.
+The idea of care delivery value chain begins with prevention as an initial step of the cycle of care and ends with monitoring and managing the patients' medical conditions.
 Interventions should not focus on one intervention as every chain takes part in improving value.
-Shared infrastructures could distribute and integrate healthcare delivery accross sites.
-Infrastructures include clinics, district and referral hospital, and community-based care [27].
+Shared infrastructures could distribute and integrate healthcare delivery across sites.
+Infrastructures include clinics, district and referral hospitals, and community-based care [27].

 As we discuss how to increase value in primary care, problems in developing countries with many rural areas keep emerging.
-Rural areas tend to have small primary care practice that is unable to reform toward value-based primary care.
-However, they can actively form network to support their practice [14].
+Rural areas tend to have small primary care practices that are unable to reform toward value-based primary care.
+However, they can actively form a network to support their practice [14].
 Community health workers can enhance value by bringing healthcare closer to patients.
-This is suitable for settings with scarce health personnel.
-Moreover, shared delivery also implies addressing multiple health problems that usually occur, for example HIV/AIDS and tuberculosis.
-These conditions affect outcomes to one another; value will increase if all related conditions are treated simustaneously.
+This is suitable in settings with scarce health personnel.
+Moreover, shared delivery also implies addressing multiple health problems that usually occur, for example, human immunodeficiency virus (HIV) / acquired immune deficiency syndrome (AIDS) and tuberculosis.
+These conditions affect outcomes to one another; value will increase if all related conditions are treated simultaneously.
 External factors also contribute significantly to health among people living in resource-poor settings.
 These include nutrition, geographical barriers, social disparities, etc. These problems need broad solutions which depend on specific population needs [27].